coderefinery/installation/content/github.md

 # GitHub account

-In CodeRefinery workshop, we use the public github.com service and you need an account at github.com.
-To use github.com, you will need a [supported web browser](https://help.github.com/articles/supported-browsers/).
+In CodeRefinery workshop, we use the public GitHub service and you need an account at [github.com](https://github.com).
+To use GitHub, you will need a [supported web browser](https://help.github.com/articles/supported-browsers/).
 Basic GitHub accounts are free.